lucasamaral/tic-tac-toe/README.md

 >Tic-tac-toe game with computer player using artificial intelligence
 >Implemented using Python

-AI implemented using Minimax algorith and Minimax with Alpha Beta Cutoff
+AI implemented using Minimax algorith and Minimax with Alpha-beta pruning

 The Minimax method is: `def minimax_move(self, player):`